oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 In this workshop, you will learn how to:
 * Use Oracle Visual Builder Studio
-* Create App UI extensions for Oracle Fusion Cloud Applications
+* Create extensions for Oracle Fusion Cloud Applications
 * Leverage Oracle Redwood templates and components
 * Interact with data in Oracle SaaS